-We have a well-established team who have counseled sophisticated investors on the structuring and execution of deploying capital to the cannabis and cannabidiols (CBD) industry.
+We have a well-established team that has counseled sophisticated investors on the structuring and execution of deploying capital to the cannabis and cannabidiols (CBD) industry.
 We provide clients with creative and precise solutions that respond to the increasingly sophisticated and complex legal needs of the cannabis/CBD industry.
 We monitor regulatory developments nationally and counsel clients on the impact of regulatory changes on their business and investments.

 Healthcare and Medtech